smknstd/modern-php-cheatsheet/README.md

 ![php-version-74](https://shields.io/badge/php->=7.4-blue)

-You can set a return type to a class property:
+You can set a type to a class property:

 ```php
 Class Foo()